What is an Apron Repair:

 A typical driveway at the garage is 28 – 30 feet wide.
 If you have a 3 car garage, the 3rd stall will normally be “set back” 1 – 2 feet.
 So you can normally get a 3 – 4 foot deep Apron to fall within the 120 square foot limit.

 If you have a 2 car garage, your driveway width is generally 15-20 feet wide.
 This would mean you could have an Apron 6 – 8 feet deep if you would like.

-If your driveway is wider than 30 feet, your set back is greater than 2 feet or you want the depth of your Apron to match the corners of your sidewalk, you could be looking at a little more than the $1400.00.
-In this case, the cost would increase by $10.00 for each additional square foot.
+If your driveway is wider than 30 feet, your set back is greater than 2 feet or you want the depth of your Apron to match the corners of your sidewalk, you could be looking at the same $1600.00 as the aprons are usually a little larger.

 Other than aesthetics, is there another reason to install a bigger Apron?

 Yes.
 It’s very important to be sure any water falling onto the driveway at your Apron is moving away from the garage and foundation.

 This could mean having to extend the depth of the Apron past the highest point of the driveway.